Who We Are

 If you find that you are unable to meet your child at the end of a session please ring the Nursery on 01263 824325 and tell us the name of the person who will be collecting your child (preferably someone already listed on your registration form).
 Please make sure they know your agreed password.
 Failure to contact us will result in us needing to contact you before letting your child being collected by another person.
 This is to ensure your child’s safety and wellbeing.
 In the event that your child is not collected we will action our ‘uncollected child’ policy.

 Sessions are planned around the Early Years Foundation Stage (EYFS) approved by Ofsted who inspect us regularly.
-Varied topics are covered and there are visits to the local community and beyond such as:
+We enjoy visits to the local community and beyond such as:

 - How to be healthy including a visit from a nurse and dentist